 I even ditched my only paying social media clients before I had a paying ads client, because how else would I free up the time to get a paying client?
 That’s how much my mindset had changed!

 When the course finished I was worried I’d be thrown out into the big wide world alone.
 I’d come to rely on the great advice and support of the awesome women I trained with and was scared to go it alone.
 Turns out that was never going to happen!
 Most of us joined Emma’s membership afterwards where the learning continues and we can rely on each other and the previous cohort to help us out when we need it.
 The mindset stuff continues with Andrea on a monthly basis and we also get additional masterclasses each month too.

-Emma also hosts an awesome grad party (what happens at the grad party stays at the grad party) and you won’t want to miss that!
+Emma also hosted an awesome grad party but what happens at the grad party stays at the grad party so I can’t tell you much about that 😉.